arecker/cookbook/recipes/thin-crust-pizza.md

 ### Materials

-- olive oil (3 tbsp)
+- olive oil (3 tbsp, or enough to cover bottom of pan)
 - garlic, sliced (3 cloves)
 - kosher salt
 - tomato paste (1 tbsp)
 - oregano (1 tbsp)
 - san marzano tomatoes, whole & peeled (1 28 oz can)
-- sugar (to taste)

 ### Procedure

-1. Add olive oil to a heavy bottom pot over medium low heat.
-Add garlic and stir gently with a wooden spoon.
+1. Add olive oil to a small sauce pan over medium low heat.
+Add garlic and stir gently with a spoon.

 2. Just before the garlic starts to get brown, add oregano and tomato paste.
 Stir and cook for another minute.